Started 10 petitions

 Hi.
 I’m Eugenio Derbez and I need your help.
 If you’re like me, you care about animals and you don’t want them to be abused.
 But what’s happening inside Mexican slaughterhouses will shock and disgust you.
 I teamed up with Mercy For Animals after watching some of the most upsetting footage of animal cruelty I’d ever seen.
 All of it was filmed by their investigators at government-owned-and-operated slaughterhouses across Mexico, often with government inspectors standing idly by.
 I watched the video in horror as animals were tied up, shocked for no reason, brutally and repeatedly bludgeoned with sledgehammers, and then stabbed in the back of the head.
 Their eyes widened in fear and pain.
 Often, after suffering through all of this, they were still conscious when workers began to dismember them.
 This is disgusting and simply unacceptable.
 In Mexico, the law requires animals to be rendered insensible to pain before being slaughtered, but this is not happening.
 Slaughterhouses are breaking the law.
 As a Mexican citizen and animal advocate, I am outraged.
 If you help me, I believe we can end this horror.
 Please join me and Mercy For Animals in calling on the Federal Government of Mexico to strengthen laws and ensure animals are at least properly stunned and rendered insensible to pain before they are cut open and dismembered—and to prosecute anyone who breaks the law.
 This is a common-sense measure that would greatly alleviate the suffering of millions of animals a year in Mexico.
 Thank you.
 Eugenio Derbez

-Little Caesars: Stop Using Eggs From Animals Crammed in Cruel Cages Little Caesars is a leader among North America’s top restaurant chains.
-But Little Caesars is no leader among the growing number of companies rejecting cruel cages for egg-laying hens.
-Today’s egg factory farms subject millions of hens to unspeakable cruelty and neglect.
-Hens used for eggs are crammed into wire cages so small the birds can’t walk, spread their wings, or engage in other natural behaviours.
+Times Supermarkets is one of the leading independent grocers.
+But it’s no leader among the growing number of companies rejecting cruel cages for egg-laying hens.
+Today’s egg factory farms subject millions of birds to unspeakable cruelty and neglect.
+Hens used for eggs are crammed into wire cages so small the birds can’t walk, spread their wings, or engage in other natural behaviors.
 Many birds become trapped and painfully mangled in cage wire or under feed trays.
-Without assistance, they sadly suffer and die.
+Without assistance, they suffer and die.
 Dead hens are forgotten and left to rot alongside birds still laying eggs for human consumption.
-Hundreds of major food companies, including McDonald’s, Boston Pizza, Burger King, Panago Pizza, Subway, Panera Bread, Starbucks, Pizza Delight, TGI Friday’s, Wendy’s, Quiznos, and Pizza Pizza, have already made public commitments to eliminating battery cages from their supply chains in both Canada and the United States.
-It’s high time Little Caesars listened to its consumers and adopted a cage-free policy for all eggs used in its meals.
-Please sign this petition asking Little Caesars to stop cramming birds into cruel cages and to set a firm deadline for going 100 percent cage-free for all eggs used in its meals.
+Other industry leaders, including Walmart, Costco, and Albertsons, have already publicly committed to eliminating battery cages.
+It’s high time Times Supermarkets listened to its customers and adopted a cage-free policy for all eggs sold in its stores.
+Please sign this petition asking Times Supermarkets to stop selling eggs from birds crammed in cruel cages and to set a firm deadline for going cage-free for all eggs sold in its stores.
 The animals need your voice!